 Another of the Absolute Poker founders, Brent Beckley, was also indicted at the same time as Scott Tom.
 In December 2011 he pleaded guilty to criminal charges that included conspiracy to commit bank fraud and wire fraud.
 He admitted that Absolute Poker had disguised banking transactions to facilitate their operation as a gambling site.

 In July 2012 Beckley was given a 14 month prison sentence.
 It’s believed this relatively light sentence was due to his cooperation with the authorities.
 He was released in 2013 after serving around 10 months in prison, and now lives in Toronto, Canada.

 Straight Flush by Ben Mezrich

-In 2013, author Ben Mezrich released his latest book – Straight Flush : The True Story of Six College Friends Who Dealt Their Way to a Billion Dollar Poker Empire and How It All Came Crashing Down.
-In this book he tells the tale Absolute Poker and its founders.
+In 2013, author Ben Mezrich released his latest book, Straight Flush : The True Story of Six College Friends Who Dealt Their Way to a Billion Dollar Poker Empire and How It All Came Crashing Down.
+In this book he tells the tale about Absolute Poker and its founders.
 The author has received some criticism for not telling the whole story, particularly in relation to the cheating scandal.